Fortinetics

 What a realistic CMMC Level 2 engagement looks like

-Six to nine months is the realistic window from kickoff to certificate for a prepared organization with consistent executive support.
+Six to nine months is the realistic window from kickoff to assessment-ready for a prepared organization with consistent executive support.
 The engagement breaks roughly into four parallel workstreams:

 • Technical — CUI enclave design, identity + MFA, endpoint + EDR, centralized logging, boundary protection.